 Structural Error Solving

-The errors arise while dimension transfer of data or other similar situations are called structural errors.
-Structural errors contain types in the name of features, or mislabelled classes, classes with same category but inconsistent capitalization or difference.
+The errors arise while dimension transfer of data or other similar situations is called structural errors.
+Structural errors contain types in the name of features, or mislabelled classes, classes with the same category but inconsistent capitalization or difference.

-Example: The model will treat TREMONT and Tremont in following table as different classes or values, though they represent the same value, these are some structural errors that make our model inefficient and affect on further result.
+Example: The model will treat TREMONT and Tremont in the following table as different classes or values, though they represent the same value, these are some structural errors that make our model inefficient and affect the further results.

-In some unstructured data NaN values can be written as na, — or N/A, and these are also examples of mislabelled data.
-So we have to find those values in table and we have to assign it as NaN as follows:
+In some unstructured data, NaN values can be written as na, — or N/A, and these are also examples of mislabelled data.
+So we have to find those values in the table and we have to assign it as NaN as follows:

 Mislabel_values = [“na”,”–“,”N/A”]